jdubray/sam-fsm/README.md

 }
 ```

-A NAP includes a condition (which could return `true` is the condition is reaching that particular state) and the next action as a function of the application state.
+A NAP includes a condition and the next action as a function of the application state.
+The condition would be evaluated only when the control state is equal to its parent state.

 The predicate triggers only when the state machine is in the given state (e.g. `ticking`)